parkinsons-toolkit/app-content/pages-content/treatments/complementary-therapies.md

   allowfullscreen>
 </iframe>
 </div>

+These activities include Mindfulness, Meditation and Visualisation.
+These can be practiced in a group under guidance, or practiced alone.
+These three examples have variations between them, but in all cases their practice helps focus the mind.
+For example, the person practicing mindfulness is encouraged to focus only on the present moment.
+They pay attention to any thoughts and sensations without thinking about what they might mean or getting caught up in them.
+A similar example is Visualization.
+This is a practice of imagining or meditating, with a focus on chosen images.
+The aim of these practices is to focus the mind.
+This is instead of getting caught up with unhelpful ways of thinking that we sometimes can do, such as thinking about the past or imagining what the future might be.

 ### Cannabis
 There is growing interest in the use of cannabis-based products for the treatment of health conditions.